 - Linked to the data signed in such a way that any subsequent change in the data is detectable

 Because the signatory is the sole holder of the private key which is used to apply the signature (see our article on Public Key Infrastructure to get an understanding of how public and private keypairs work), you can be assured that the signer is the person who they say they are.
-Finally, part of the signature verification process, which automatically occurs when a recipient opens the document, includes checking if any changes have been made to the document since it was signed.
+Finally, part of the signature verification process, which automatically occurs when a recipient opens the document, includes checking to see if any changes have been made to the document since it was signed.

-Qualified Electronic Signatures
+Qualified Electronic Signatures (QES)

-A qualified electronic signature is:
+A QES is:

 An advanced electronic signature that is created by a qualified signature creation device and which is based on a qualified certificate for electronic signatures.